 - Scrubbable and virtually indestructible.

-As I mentioned the one hour enamel does not need an additional sealer.
+As I mentioned the one-hour enamel does not need an additional sealer.
 It is a self leveling paint, and a self leveling furniture paint is a great thing!
 But, keep in mind, if you want to add a glaze or something on top of it you will need to follow up with sealer.
-If you have questions about sealing your painted furniture project you can find a full tutorial with video on how to apply clear sealer here: Sealing Painted Furniture
+If you have questions about sealing your painted furniture project you can find a full tutorial with a video on how to apply clear sealer here: Sealing Painted Furniture

 Repainted Painted End Tables & Coffee Table

 I must say that after the second coat of enamel furniture paint with brush application the bumps are gone, and the tables have a great finish that looks beautiful.

 Back to my living room they go.
 I have also waited a few weeks to share this tutorial to see how the new paint job is holding up.
 As I sit here writing, I am watching my son build more Legos on the table while leaving zero scratches or evidence.
 I can honestly say that the paint is holding up as it claims and is a much better option for my rough family. 🙂